robertsweeneyblanco/Programming_for_Mathematical_Applications/textbook/_build/html/_sources/content/Random_Numbers/Chapter_Intro.md

 # Random Numbers

-This chapter will introduce how to sample random numbers in Julia using the `Random` package.
-The chapter will demonstrate several examples of using the package to run Monte Carlo simulations.
+This chapter introduces how to generate random numbers in Julia, covering essential distributions like the uniform (`rand`) and normal (`randn`).
+We will visualize these datasets using histograms, providing an intuitive look at powerful concepts like the Central Limit Theorem.
+These foundational skills are then applied to the powerful technique of **Monte Carlo simulation**.
+Through engaging examples like simulating card games and estimating $\pi$, you will see how randomness can be used to solve complex problems.